American Sign Language: Fingerspelling

-American Sign Language possesses a set of 26 signs known as the American manual alphabet, which can be used to spell out words from the English language.
-It is rather a representation of the English alphabet, and not a unique alphabet of ASL, although commonly labeled as the "ASL alphabet".
-It is borrowed from French Sign Language (LSF), as much of ASL is derived from LSF.
-Such signs make use of the 19 handshapes of ASL.
-For example, the signs for 'p' and 'k' use the same handshape but different orientations.
-A common misconception is that ASL consists only of fingerspelling; although such a method (Rochester Method) has been used, it is not ASL.

-Fingerspelling is a form of borrowing, a linguistic process wherein words from one language are incorporated into another.
-In ASL, fingerspelling is used for proper nouns and for technical terms with no native ASL equivalent.
-There are also some other loan words which are fingerspelled, either very short English words or abbreviations of longer English words, e.g. O-N from English 'on', and A-P-T from English 'apartment'.
-Fingerspelling may also be used to emphasize a word that would normally be signed otherwise.
+Fingerspelling is a way in which sign languages manually represent the written systems of ambient languages of which they have frequent language contact.
+Orthographic symbols of those contact languages are represented through fingerspelling systems in sign languages.

+Fingerspelling systems vary cross-linguistically in how they accommodate their ambient written systems, just as much as the written systems vary cross-linguistically themselves.
+For example, in American Sign Language, a one-handed fingerspelled system reflects the symbols of the Roman alphabet which is also used in many other signed languages around the world, mostly in Europe.
+In British Sign Language, the fingerspelled symbols represent the Roman alphabet but a two-handed system is used.
+In Japan, a one-handed system is used but the symbols represent a syllabary orthographic system.

+Fingerspelled words can be used for numerous reasons, including but not limited to: proper nouns, emphasis, representation of loan words etc.

 Syntax

 ASL is a subject–verb–object (SVO) language, but various phenomena affect that basic word order.
 Basic SVO sentences are signed without any pauses:

 However, other word orders may also occur since ASL allows the topic of a sentence to be moved to sentence-initial position, a phenomenon known as topicalization.
 In object–subject–verb (OSV) sentences, the object is topicalized, marked by a forward head-tilt and a pause:

 Besides, word orders can be obtained through the phenomenon of subject copy in which the subject is repeated at the end of the sentence, accompanied by head nodding for clarification or emphasis:

 ASL also allows null subject sentences whose subject is implied, rather than stated explicitly.
 Subjects can be copied even in a null subject sentence, and the subject is then omitted from its original position, yielding a verb–object–subject (VOS) construction:

 Topicalization, accompanied with a null subject and a subject copy, can produce yet another word order, object–verb–subject (OVS).

 Those properties of ASL allow it a variety of word orders, leading many to question which is the true, underlying, "basic" order.
 There are several other proposals that attempt to account for the flexibility of word order in ASL.
 One proposal is that languages like ASL are best described with a topic–comment structure whose words are ordered by their importance in the sentence, rather than by their syntactic properties.
 Another hypothesis is that ASL exhibits free word order, in which syntax is not encoded in word order but can be encoded by other means such as head nods, eyebrow movement, and body position.